DIGITAL ARTS FUNDAMENTALS

 Game development encompasses many areas.
 In addition to that, game development is a moving target, as technology evolves and skill sets as well as terminology changes with it.

-To introduce them to the various moving parts of it, and prepare than for the ARC Academy of Game development, in the best way possible.
+To introduce them to the various moving parts of it, and prepare them for the ARC Academy of Game development, in the best way possible.

 Lecturer: Viktor Dosev